Ir1d/lowLevelVision/README.md

   - Ziyi Shen, Wenguan Wang, Xiankai Lu, Jianbing Shen, Haibin Ling, Tingfa Xu, Ling Shao
 - Unconstrained Motion Deblurring for Dual-Lens Cameras
   - M. R. Mahesh Mohan, Sharath Girish, A. N. Rajagopalan

+### ACM MM

+- Tell Me Where It is Still Blurry: Adversarial Blurred Region Mining and Refining

+### ICIP

+- ADVERSARIAL REPRESENTATION LEARNING FOR DYNAMIC SCENE DEBLURRING: A SIMPLE, FAST AND ROBUST APPROACH
+- UPDCNN: A NEW SCHEME FOR IMAGE UPSAMPLING AND DEBLURRING USING A DEEP CONVOLUTIONAL NEURAL NETWORK
+- LEARNED IMAGE DEBLURRING BY UNFOLDING A PROXIMAL INTERIOR POINT ALGORITHM
+- EFFICIENT MOTION DEBLURRING WITH FEATURE TRANSFORMATION AND SPATIAL ATTENTION
+- Joint Demosaicking and Blind Deblurring Using Deep Convolutional Neural Network
+- ACCELERATING REDUNDANT DCT FILTERING FOR DEBLURRING AND DENOISING

 ### arxiv